Disclaimers: See Chapter Part 1

 "You know."
-Xena started to say as she watched her opponent become winded with every strike.
+Xena started to say, descrying her opponent becoming winded with every strike.
 "You're going to tire out if you keep attacking me this way."

-"You can't hurt me." her sword connected with Xena's again.
-"I am the Destroyer of Na-"
+"You can't hurt me."
+Her sword connected with Xena's again.
+"I am the Destroyer of-"

 Her tirade was cut short with a perfect timed parry, and an elbow to her stomach, forcing the young woman to drop on her knees.